 An important part of going strictly dairy-free for me was turning to home-baked bread.
 At the time, every last loaf at my local grocer contained milk in some form (milk powder, cheese, whey, caseinate, etc.).
 A couple specialty vegan brands eventually appeared, but they were still way too costly to warrant regular purchase.

 I learned to enjoy pounding on dough for a good homemade yeast bread (excellent stress reliever), but I don’t always have time for the process.
 So I set out to create a quick bread that was nutritious enough to use for my morning toast.

 With that in mind, this healthy bread is completely sugar-free, using just the bananas for a hint of sweetness.
 I find it perfect as a base for nut butter, jam, buttery spread, or honey, each of which adds their own dose of flavor.
 And when I am craving a little extra sweetness, I add a little unrefined sweetener to the recipe.
 I’ve included that as an option in the recipe below.

 Nonetheless, if you want a loaf of sugar-loaded, dessert banana bread, I suggest you look elsewhere.
 If you want some marvelous bread for breakfast that will leave you feeling great, look no further.

-I originally shared this recipe in the 1st edition of Go Dairy Free, but decided to post it online as a sample recipe.
+I originally shared this healthy dairy-free banana bread recipe in the 1st edition of Go Dairy Free, but decided to post it online as a sample recipe.
 It was on my old recipe blog, and I’m finally updating and fully transitioning it to this main site.
 I’ve also taken new photos and cleaned up the recipe in Go Dairy Free 2nd Edition.
 But I didn’t want all those years of feedback to be lost.
 Here is what others have said about this healthy, guilt-free and breakfast-worthy banana bread and some of the modifications they tried.